mischegoss/sample-lp-webpack/02-Lesson-Plan/Sample-Lesson-Webpack.md

      npm install --save-dev webpack-dev-server
     ```

-* Open `05-Ins_Dev-Server/webpack.config.js` in your browser and demonstrate the following:
+* Open `05-Ins_Dev-Server/webpack.config.js` in your IDE and demonstrate the following:

   * 🔑 In our config file, we use `contentBase` to let the dev server know where to look for files.